 Pre-removal detention

-Asylum seekers are not placed in administrative detention centres for the purpose of the asylum procedure.
-Persons who claim asylum during their administrative detention for the purpose of removal can only be maintained in detention (maintien en rétention) if, based on a motivated and written decision, the Prefect considers that the claim aims solely to avoid imminent removal.[1]
+Until 2024, asylum seekers were not placed in administrative detention centres for the purpose of the asylum procedure.
+Persons who claimed asylum during their administrative detention for the purpose of removal could only be maintained in detention (maintien en rétention) if, based on a motivated and written decision, the Prefect considers that the claim aims solely to avoid imminent removal.[1]

 At the same time, newly arrived asylum seekers are sometimes placed in administrative detention.
 This can happen when they have started the registration process of their asylum claim and have then been arrested pending the official confirmation of this registration.
 Indeed, in the Ile de France region, these procedures can take several weeks while waiting for a registered address through an association or for the appointment at the Prefecture, before a temporary residence permit is issued (see section on Registration).
 These asylum seekers do not always have the necessary documents proving their pending registration with them when they get arrested.
 As a result, a removal decision can be taken, the person is placed in administrative detention and their claim may be processed from there.
 In practice, certain Administrative Courts order the release of such asylum seekers upon presentation of proof of steps taken to have their claim registered,[6] but this is far from automatic.